gov-cy/staging-govcy-design-system-docs/src/components/panel.md

 "title" : "Panel"
 date: 2022-02-01 00:01:01Z
 searchKeys: "success panel"
+description: "Use the panel component to display important information when a transaction has been completed."
 ---

 The panel component is a visible container used on confirmation or results pages to highlight important content.